BREAKING NEWS: CHELSEA OPERA TO PREMIERE THE MARK OF CAIN!

 Chelsea Opera is pleased to announce the upcoming world premiere of:

-The Mark of Cain, an opera in progress, music by composer Matthew Harris and libretto by Terry Quinn.
+The Mark of Cain, music by composer Matthew Harris and libretto by Terry Quinn.
 The one-act opera, loosely based on the biblical story of Cain and Abel, is for six soloists, chorus and chamber orchestra.
-The premiere will take place in early November, 2012.
+The premiere will take place November 8, 9 and 10, 2012.
 The company looks forward to presenting this work by the team of Harris and Quinn.
-Details to follow

 Meet Matthew Harris

-G. Schirmer and C. F. Peters publish his music, and Chandos, Albany, Cedille and CRI Records represent him on disc.
+G. Schirmer and C. F. Peters publish his scores, and Albany, Chandos, Cedille and MSR Classics represent him on disc.
+Commissions have come from American Composers Forum, Amuse, Aspen Music Festival, Modesto Symphony Orchestra, Verdehr Trio and Voce Vocal Ensemble.

-Mr. Harris studied at The Juilliard School, New England Conservatory and Harvard University.
-He has taught at Fordham University and Kingsborough College (CUNY) and in 1988 founded Harris Musiciology.
-He lives and works in New York City.
+Mr. Harris has taught at Fordham University and Kingsborough College (CUNY), and currently lives in New York City.

 |